Gianmarco Soresi

 Gianmarco Vincent Soresi (born August 20, 1988) is an American stand-up comedian, actor, podcaster, and internet personality.
 He is known for his observational comedy and includes themes of everyday life, pop culture, and current events in his stand-up performances.

 Early life

-Soresi was born on August 20, 1988, in Maryland to an Italian father and a Jewish mother.
+Soresi was born on August 20, 1988, in Maryland to an Italian Catholic father and a Jewish mother.
 His parents divorced shortly after his birth.
-He attended Georgetown Day School and later earned a Bachelor of Fine Arts in musical theater from the University of Miami in 2011.
+He attended Georgetown Day School and earned a Bachelor of Fine Arts in musical theater from the University of Miami in 2011.

-He also participated in Birthright Israel, a free ten-day trip to Israel for young Jewish adults between the ages of 18 and 26.

 Career

 Stand-up comedy

 After completing college, Soresi moved to New York to pursue comedy and acting full-time.
-He began performing stand-up comedy in 2016.
+He appeared in a series of General Electric commercials and used the earning to produce the sketch comedy series Matza Pizza.
+He has also appeared in ads for Coca-Cola and Baby Bottle Pop.
+Soresi began performing stand-up comedy in 2016.
 In 2020, he released his first half-hour of material, Shelf Life.
-Soresi performed as a part of the "New Faces" showcase at the 2022 Just for Laughs festival in Montreal, hosted by Pete Holmes; Holmes called him (on the You Made It Weird podcast) "one of the funniest comedians in the world."
+Soresi also performed as a part of the "New Faces" showcase at the 2022 Just for Laughs festival in Montreal.